cleblond/moodle-qtype_easyoselectjs/README.txt

 "easyoselectjs" folder which should be placed inside the "question/type" folder which already exists on your Moodle web server.

-Once you have done that, visit your Moodle admin page - the database tables should automatically be upgraded to include an extra table for the EasyOChem Mechanism question type.

-You must download a recent copy of Marvinsketch from www.chemaxon.com.
-You can set the path to MarvinJS in the admin panel..
+You must download a recent copy of MarvinJS from www.chemaxon.com.
+You can set the path to MarvinJS in the admin panel.

 USAGE: